Foreword

 Ensure access to territory and uphold the right to seek asylum

 Access to territory to seek asylum is a fundamental component of refugee protection.
-While seeking asylum – regularly or irregularly – is not a crime, many states in host, transit, and destination countries are increasingly tightening border controls, criminalizing ‘unauthorized entry’ and rejecting people seeking international protection, often in violation of the principle of non-refoulement.
-In order to protect the rights of, and reduce risks for, refugees, DRC calls on states to:
+While seeking asylum – regularly or irregularly – is not a crime, many states in host, transit, and destination countries are increasingly tightening border controls, criminalising “unauthorised entry” and rejecting people seeking international protection, often in violation of the principle of non-refoulement.
+To protect the rights of, and reduce risks for, refugees, DRC calls on states to:

-End practices that block or deter people seeking protection— including pushbacks, border closures, and externalized asylum processing.
+- End practices that block or deter people seeking protection— including pushbacks, border closures, and externalised asylum processing.

 -